 - A chicken cutlet is a chicken breast butterflied open.
 You can either do this yourself, or purchase it already like this.
 Once you have your chicken into "cutlets" break them down so that they are cut in half, lenthwise, and no longer attached to each other (It will look like 2 thinner breasts).

 - Season both sides of the cutlets with salt and pepper.

 - Place 1/2 cup of arrowroot flour in a bowl.
-Dredge both sides of the cutlets in the arrowroot flour to coat them (if you run out of the flour you may need to add another 1/4 cup or so).
+Lightly dredge both sides of the cutlets in the arrowroot flour to coat them, you just need them lightly coated not caked on (if you run out of the flour you may need to add another 1/4 cup or so).

 - Once all of your chicken is brown and resting on a plate, lets make the sauce.

 - Reduce heat to med-low in the same skillet or dutch oven.

 - Add garlic to the skillet and saute for 30 seconds, being careful not to burn.

 - Pour in the 2 cups of chicken broth into the skillet and whisk constantly, scraping up all the brown bits on the bottom.